Sheepolution/how-to-love/book/chapter13.md

 end
 ```

 It works!
-Now you know how to detect collision between 2 rectangles.
+Now you know how to detect collision between two rectangles.

-#TL;DR
+___

+## Summary

-Collision between 2 rectangles can be checked with 4 conditions.
+Collision between two rectangles can be checked with four conditions.

 Where A and B are rectangles: